blunge-ai/fluid-workflows/README.md

 ## Quick Start (queueless for testing)

-This define a simple workflow with a single step that adds to numbers togther.
+This defines a simple workflow with a single step that adds two numbers togther.

 ```ts
 import * as fwf from '@blunge/fluid-workflows';